-This online Counselling Studies and Skills University Diploma course is a one-year introduction to Counselling and is an ideal starting point if you are interested in becoming a qualified counsellor or psychotherapist.
-It’s the first step towards becoming an accredited counsellor with the British Association for Counselling and Psychotherapy (BACP) or just a perfect entry-level course to help you understand more about this subject.
+This online Counselling Studies and Skills University Diploma course is a one-year introduction to Counselling and an ideal starting point if you are interested in becoming a qualified counsellor or psychotherapist.
+Becoming an accredited counsellor requires further study in a face-to-face taught environment, however this course is a useful first step towards becoming an accredited counsellor with the British Association for Counselling and Psychotherapy (BACP).
+It is also a perfect entry-level course to help you understand more about this subject where an understanding of counselling skills and techniques would benefit your role.

 This qualification alone will not give you a licence to practice but may help you decide if counselling is a career you wish to pursue.
 You may be able to continue your studies at Derby with our BACP-accredited MSc Integrative Counselling and Psychotherapy course, providing you meet the necessary entry requirements.